citizenfx/fivem-docs/content/scripting/javascript.md

 *Alias: addNetEventListener*

-Registers listener for `eventName` triggered from the server.
+Registers listener for `eventName` triggered from the remote. (server if on client, client if on server)

 Example: